Human rights in Brazil: Domestic violence

-On August 7, 2006, former Brazilian President Luiz Inácio Lula da Silva signed a law on domestic and family violence against women in Brasília.
+On August 7, 2006, Brazilian President Luiz Inácio Lula da Silva signed a law on domestic and family violence against women in Brasília.

 Ethnic minorities

 Although the law prohibits racial discrimination, darker-skinned citizens, particularly Afro-Brazilians, frequently encountered discrimination.
 The law specifically prohibits denial of public or private facilities, employment, or housing to anyone based on race.
 The law also prohibits, and provides jail terms for, the incitement of racial discrimination or prejudice and the dissemination of racially offensive symbols and epithets.
 Afro-Brazilians, representing almost 7% of the population, were significantly underrepresented in the government, professional positions, and the middle and upper classes.
 They experienced a higher rate of unemployment and earned average wages approximately half those of a white person.
 There was also a sizeable racial education gap.
 In February in a government report to the UN, SEDH acknowledged the existence of racism in the country but stated that the government took and was taking affirmative actions to reduce it, including university admission quotas for Afro-descendants.

 Major public universities in the Federal District and the states of São Paulo, Rio de Janeiro, Paraná, Mato Grosso, Minas Gerais, Espírito Santo, Bahia, and others maintained affirmative action programs.
 For instance, the University of Brasília set aside 25 percent of its first-year 2007 vacancies for self-declared students of color.
 According to a study from Rio de Janeiro Federal University released in January, approximately half of the public federal and state universities had a quota system or an exam bonus.

 The law grants the indigenous population broad rights, including the protection of their cultural patrimony and the exclusive use of their traditional lands.
-Although many problems existed, the government made limited progress in securing these rights.
+Although multiple problems existed, the government made limited progress in securing these rights.
 The National Indigenous Foundation (FUNAI) estimated that there were 460,000 indigenous persons in 225 societies on indigenous lands and an additional 100,000 to 190,000 indigenous persons living outside these areas, including in urban environments.
 According to the Ministry of Education, 20 state and federal universities continued to reserve entrance slots for indigenous persons.
 The number of indigenous university students, almost 5,000 or approximately 1 percent of total university students, remained unchanged.